Knotted Net Bags

-Making a netted bag is one of the best uses for natural cordage, and there’s archaeological evidence that our ancient hunter-gatherer ancestors did the same: using knotted netting techniques to make fishing nets and other traps.
+Making a netted bag is one of the best uses for natural cordage, and there’s archaeological evidence that our ancient hunter-gatherer ancestors did the same: using knotted netting techniques to make bags, fishing nets and other traps.
 If you’ve ever had a go at making cordage you’ll know what a satisfying experience that is.
-But people often wonder what to then use it for.
+But you might have then wondered what to use the cordage for.

 Come and make your own useful and beautiful bag, using a knotting technique and a bone / wood needle, just as our distant ancestors would have done.
 Perfect for carrying foraged edibles or modern day things like your water bottle, phone, etc.

-Suitability: this course is suitable for people who’ve made cordage before and/or have experience with crafts using knotting / looping etc. Not suitable for complete beginners (see note below).
-If you have only a bit of experience you’re still welcome, but please bear in mind that you might make only a small bag in the time.
+Suitability: this course is suitable for people who’ve made cordage before and/or have experience with crafts using knotting / looping etc. If you have only a little experience you’re still welcome, just bear in mind that you may make a smaller bag in the time.

 Groups are kept small to allow for individual attention.